Somerville Public Library Meeting Room Policy

 The Board of Library Trustees allows the use of the Auditorium and Conference Room in the Main Library for civic, educational, philanthropic, and recreational purposes having a substantial nexus to the Somerville community.
 In allocating the use of Library Auditorium and Conference Room, the Board of Trustees and library staff shall not discriminate on the basis of the political or religious beliefs of applicant groups, or on any other constitutionally or statutorily prohibited basis.

 Somerville Public Library, in compliance with state and federal laws and regulations that include the American with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504), does not discriminate on the basis of disability in admission or access to, or in the administration of, its programs, services, and activities for the public.
 The Auditorium in the Main Library is wheelchair accessible.
-In accordance with these laws, the Somerville Public Library will make reasonable accommodation to the known physical and mental limitations of people with disabilities in order to provide an equal opportunity to enjoy and participate in the Library’s programs, services, and activities available to the public.
+In accordance with these laws, the Somerville Public Library will make reasonable accommodations to the known physical and mental limitations of people with disabilities in order to provide an equal opportunity to enjoy and participate in the Library’s programs, services, and activities available to the public.
 The Library will not retaliate against any individual who has complained or opposed a violation of the ADA Section 504.
 Individuals who need auxiliary aids for effective communication of any other reasonable accommodation are invited to make their needs known to Library personnel.

 The Library is responsible for providing a safe, peaceful, and respectful environment in which to read and study.
 No use of the Library Auditorium or Conference Room will be allowed that is likely to disturb library patrons in their customary use of library facilities, impede library staff in the performance of their duties, or endanger the library building or collection.
 Use of the Library Auditorium for library purposes shall take precedence over all other uses.